 In summer 2017 the flow of migrants to Italy suddenly dropped by 87%, while at the same time different news sources started speaking about a dodgy deal between Italy and a militia situated in Sabratha, North of Libya.
 Triggered by a Facebook post depicting a militian with Italian supplies, this website reconstructs, through social media feeds, the clashes and conflicts that took place in Sabratha during the end of September.
 Furthermore, cartography is used to highlight all fightings between multiple parties contesting the ownership of migrants.

 In contemporary society, the atlas is no longer just a container of maps, views and static illustrations.
 Its definition has expanded with the evolution of information design and, consequently, we should not currently talk of atlases in the traditional sense, but from the means of distributing analytical information.
-Very often it happens that when a book is published, the arguments in it are already exceeded, so we should try to contextualize and select more thoroughly the contents.
-Designing maps and atlases in the twenty-first century therefore means to completely rethink the process.
-Therefore the purpose of this thesis is to analyse the evolution of this sector considering the positive and negative aspects, potentialities and problems.
-Since, with the presence of digital tools and satellites, printed maps began to appear inappropriate to the evolution of the field, we started just to focus on their aesthetic, without necessarily seriously reflecting on what is happening.
-Here, i want to think about how the designer will have a significant role in the development of new atlases, creating for the reader different reading points.
+Very often it happens that when a book is published, the arguments in it are already exceeded, therefore we should try to contextualize and select the contents thoroughly.
+Designing maps and atlases in the twenty-first century means to completely rethink the process.
+Consequently, the purpose of the current thesis is to analyse the evolution of this sector, considering the positive and negative aspects, potentialities and problems.
+Since, with the presence of digital tools and satellites, printed maps began to appear inappropriate in the evolution of map making, the focus shifted on their aesthetic.
+Here, i want to stress how the designer could have a significant role in the development of new atlases, by creating different reading points.
 I also want to stress the importance, for designers themselves , to be more even able to code, to optimise their ways of researching and designing, which are essential aspects for the creation of future atlases.

 ✴This website ✴ investigates the socio-cultural biases present in machine learning algorithms and the representation of the World that is currently taught to Artificial Intelligence.